COVID-19 and Brexit

 How can we find accommodation if we cannot come to London before September?

-All admitted students will be provided with a guide with useful websites, addresses and our Student Ambassadors contacts who are always delighted to support new students in their research.
-For any queries, please contact Ms Julie Bailly-Maitre at email@example.com.
+All admitted students will be provided with a guide with useful websites, addresses and our Student Ambassadors contacts who are always happy to support new students in their search.
+For any queries, please contact Ms Julie Bailly-Maitre at firstname.lastname@example.org.

 Will I be able to travel regularly back home with the COVID-19 situation?

 For now, there are agreements with some countries which will allow you to travel freely and without self-isolation.
+This may change over time.
 Please make sure to check the following government website regularly: https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do

 I am having difficulty in collecting and submitting documents for my admission.
 What can I do?